 Immediate cost savings are moving from a time-based to risk-based approach and, in some cases, inspection less and more effective inspection techniques to look for the appropriate damage mechanism.
 The key is to focus resources on 5 to 10% of the assets driving the bulk of the risk.
 But in general, the cost benefits of RBI are:

 - It generally requires 50% to 90% fewer inspection points than a traditional API inspection program while reducing the risk of failures by 80% to 95%.

 - Extends plant shutdown intervals and reduces the number of equipment items opened by 30% to 60%.

 - Over five years, the benefit of RBI is generally 5 to 20 times the cost of its implementation and management.

-- Over the RBIS program is operational, inspection learning is fed back to help lower the risk profile of an asset’s equipment.
-RBI also:
+- Over the Risk-Based Inspection, the program is operational; inspection learning is fed back to help lower the risk profile of an asset’s equipment.

 - Identifies when to perform Fitness for Service Assessments.

 - Provides information to help make informed decisions about how, when, and where to inspect.